 In 2019, Robin Montgomery, from JTCC’s GEICO Game On! outreach, won the Orange Bowl at 15, demonstrating the program’s impact on youth talent development.

-In 2022, Frances Tiafoe, who began playing tennis at JTCC at the age of four, defeated 22-time Grand Slam champion Rafael Nadal at the 2022 US Open.
-By 2023, he became the third African American man in the ATP top ten.
+In 2022, Frances Tiafoe, who began playing tennis at JTCC at the age of four, defeated 22-time Grand Slam champion Rafael Nadal at the 2022 US Open on his way to the men’s semifinal.
+By 2023, he became the third African American man in the ATP top ten, the first American man to reach the US Open semifinals since 2006, and the first African American man since 1972.

 In 2022, JTCC received the USTA Outstanding Tennis Facility Award for the third time.